EricTay1997/ML-Review/README.md

 # Classical-and-Modern-Machine-Learning
-I am currently exploring a career pivot into Machine Learning roles.
-This repository will be used to help me consolidate my knowledge.
+This repository will be used to help me consolidate my knowledge regarding various ML topics.

 Broadly, this repository will include:
 * Notes on various topics (Edit: For some reason, markdown on Github isn't formatting the same as PyCharm)